Antonio Sabato Jr.: Antonio, Party of One

 As bad boy Jagger Cates on General Hospital and an iconic Calvin Klein underwear model, Antonio Sabato Jr. was one of the biggest sex symbols of the '90s.
-Now the 37-year-old Italian stallion and father of two wants to settle down with the help of his new VH1 reality series My Antonio , in which 13 women vie for his affections in Hawaii.
-Looking back at the gay role that landed him the cover of The Advocate in 2004, our Antonio tells Advocate.com why, despite an abundance of enhanced bosoms, he won't be boarding the Rock of Love bus anytime soon.
+The 37-year-old Italian stallion and father of two now wants to settle down with the help of his new VH1 reality series, My Antonio, in which 13 women vie for his affections in Hawaii.
+Looking back at the gay role that landed him the cover of The Advocate in 2004, our Antonio tells us why, despite an abundance of enhanced bosoms, he won't be boarding the Rock of Love bus anytime soon.

 Antonio Sabato Jr.: I was a little disappointed with the way the movie turned out after the cut I saw at the Toronto Film Festival.
 Everyone seemed happy with it, so I was surprised to see a different finished version of it.
 The director cut some stuff I was in that I thought was hysterical.
 But most importantly, nobody told me about it, and that's what really frustrated and disappointed me.
 The producers could've at least told me things were changing.
 Besides that, I had a great time working with everybody on the film, I was proud that I did the film, and I was proud that I was on the cover of your magazine as well.